-Full Term Abbreviation Definition Data Protection Act DPA The Data Protection Act 2018 controls how your personal information is used by organisations, businesses or the government.
-The Data Protection Act 2018 is the UK's implementation of the General General Data Protection Regulation The General Data Protection Regulation 2016/679 is a regulation in EU law on data protection and privacy in the European Union and the European Economic Area Information Governance IG Information governance is a holistic approach to managing corporate information by implementing processes, roles, controls and metrics that treat information as a valuable business asset.
-Caldicott Principles Eight principles to ensure people's information is kept confidential and used appropriately Computer Virus In more technical terms, a computer virus is a type of malicious code or program written to alter the way a computer operates and is designed to spread from one computer to another.
+Term Definition Policy A policy is a formal written statement detailing an enforceable set of principles or rules.
+Policies set the boundaries within which we operate.
+They also reflect the philosophy of our organisation.
+Data Protection Act (DPA) The Data Protection Act 2018 controls how your personal information is used by organisations, businesses or the government.
+The Data Protection Act 2018 is the UK's implementation of the General Data Protection Regulation 2016/679.

+General Data Protection Regulation (GDPR) The General Data Protection Regulation 2016/679 is a regulation in EU law on data protection and privacy in the European Union and the European Economic Area.
+Information Governance (IG) Information governance is a holistic approach to managing corporate information by implementing processes, roles, controls and metrics that treat information as a valuable business asset.
+Caldicott Principles Eight principles to ensure people's information is kept confidential and used appropriately.
+Computer Virus In more technical terms, a computer virus is a type of malicious code or program written to alter the way a computer operates and is designed to spread from one computer to another.
 Forensic Investigation Forensic investigation is the act of utilising science to establish facts or evidence which is to be used for crime based trials or proceeding.